joelmeckert/jc-path-mtu/README.md

 # jc-path-mtu
-Find the MTU of a remote host, outputs to JSON, conceptually designed for Zabbix or to run as a script on a monitoring server.
+Bash script to find the MTU of a remote host, outputs to JSON, conceptually designed for Zabbix or to run as a script on a monitoring server.
 It requires ICMP connectivity and jc package.
-I had attempted to use nmap, but some providers block ICMP types other than echo requests.

 # Usage:
 ./jc-path-mtu.sh contoso.com